pydantic/pydantic/docs/usage/validators.md

 Pydantic provides multiple types of validator functions.
 * `After` validators run after Pydantic's internal parsing.
 They are generally more type safe and thus easier to implement.
 * `Before` validators run before Pydantic's internal parsing and validation (e.g. coercion of a `str` to an `int`).
 These are more flexible than `After` validators since they can modify the raw input, but they also have to deal with the raw input, which in theory could be any arbitrary object.
-* `Plain` validators are like a Before validator but they terminate validation immediately, no further validators are called and Pydantic does not do any of it's internal validation.
+* `Plain` validators are like a `mode='before'` validator but they terminate validation immediately, no further validators are called and Pydantic does not do any of it's internal validation.
 * `Wrap` validators are the most flexible of all.
 You can run code before or after Pydantic and other validators do their thing or you can terminate validation immediately, both with a successful value or an error.

 ??? api "API Documentation"